ni/semi-test-library-dotnet/Examples/source/Sequence/TMU/README.md

 ### Code Modules

-- `Code Modules/TestSteps/MeasurePeriodTMU.cs`: Configures the TMU for a rising edge period measurement on the `C0` pin and publishes the averaged period using the `"Period"` published data id.
+- `Code Modules/TestSteps/MeasurePeriodTMU.cs`: Configures the TMU for a rising edge period measurement on the `C0` pin and publishes the averaged period using the "Period" Published Data Id.
-- `Code Modules/TestSteps/MeasurePulseWidthTMU.cs`: Configures the TMU for a high pulse width measurement on the `C0` pin and publishes the averaged pulse width using the `"PulseWidth"` published data id.
+- `Code Modules/TestSteps/MeasurePulseWidthTMU.cs`: Configures the TMU for a high pulse width measurement on the `C0` pin and publishes the averaged pulse width using the "PulseWidth" Published Data Id.
-- `Code Modules/TestSteps/MeasureDutyCycleTMU.cs`: Configures the TMU for a high duty cycle measurement on the `C0` pin, publishes the measured duration using the `"DutyCycleTime"` published data id, and publishes the duty cycle ratio calculated from an additional period measurement using the `"DutyCycle"` published data id.
+- `Code Modules/TestSteps/MeasureDutyCycleTMU.cs`: Configures the TMU for a high duty cycle measurement on the `C0` pin, publishes the measured duration using the "DutyCycleTime" Published Data Id, and publishes the duty cycle ratio calculated from an additional period measurement using the "DutyCycleRatio" Published Data Id.
-- `Code Modules/TestSteps/MeasureRiseTimeTMU.cs`: Configures the TMU for a rise time measurement (Vol to Voh) on the `C0` pin and publishes the averaged rise time using the `"RiseTime"` published data id.
+- `Code Modules/TestSteps/MeasureRiseTimeTMU.cs`: Configures the TMU for a rise time measurement (Vol to Voh) on the `C0` pin and publishes the averaged rise time using the "RiseTime" Published Data Id.
-- `Code Modules/TestSteps/MeasureFallTime.cs`: Configures the TMU for a fall time measurement (Voh to Vol) on the `C0` pin and publishes the averaged fall time using the `"FallTime"` published data id.
+- `Code Modules/TestSteps/MeasureFallTime.cs`: Configures the TMU for a fall time measurement (Voh to Vol) on the `C0` pin and publishes the averaged fall time using the "FallTime" Published Data Id.
-- `Code Modules/TestSteps/MeasureSkewTMU.cs`: Configures the TMU for a skew measurement between the reference pin `C0` and the target pin `C1` and publishes the averaged skew using the `"Skew"` published data id.
+- `Code Modules/TestSteps/MeasureSkewTMU.cs`: Configures the TMU for a skew measurement between the reference pin `C0` and the target pin `C1`, and publishes the averaged skew using the "Skew" Published Data Id.

 ## Using the Example